 Handwriting is taught across the school so that by the end of Year 6 the pupils are confident and fluent writers.
 In EYFS, pupils are taught the name letters, sounds and their formation using Read Write Inc formation sayings.
 Cursive handwriting is taught through the school from the summer term in Year 1.
 Click here to read our Handwriting Policy.

-Spelling is initially taught through the careful introduction of phonemes using the Letters and Sounds Programme, pupils are strongly encouraged to use their sounds to make a phonetically plausible attempt at unfamiliar words.
+Spelling is initially taught through the careful introduction of phonemes using the Essential Letters and Sounds, pupils are strongly encouraged to use their sounds to make a phonetically plausible attempt at unfamiliar words.
 As pupils progress through the school, this strong phonics knowledge allows them to spot patterns.
 Spelling sessions are taught separately to writing (although spelling is still a main focus when modelling and enabling writing) in a fortnightly 30 minute investigative activity and daily 10 minute quick focus activities and the learning of the National Curriculum words set out in Appendix 1.
 Our main aim being that our pupils will acquire a range of best bet strategies to apply during real-life composition of writing.

 What can I do at home?